 What is Ultraviolet Water Filtration?

-Ultraviolet light is a spectrum of light just below the range visible to the human eye.
-Ultraviolet light, at the germicidal wavelength of 253.7 nanometers, alters the genetic (DNA) material in cells so that bacteria, viruses, molds, algae and other microorganisms can no longer reproduce.
-The microorganisms are considered dead, and the risk of disease from them is eliminated.
+Ultraviolet (UV) is a spectrum of light just below the range visible to the human eye.
+With a germicidal wavelength of 253.7 nanometers, ultraviolet light alters the genetic (DNA) material in cells so that bacteria, viruses, molds, algae and other microorganisms can no longer reproduce.
+The microorganisms are considered dead thus eliminating the risk of disease contracted.

-Ultraviolet (UV) filtration is used as a pretreatment and/or post treatment step to kill or inhibit growth of microorganisms, remove ozone, chlorine and trace organics and reduce total organic carbon (TOC).
-During UV sterilization, the water is exposed at a controlled rate to ultraviolet light waves.
-The bacteria absorb the UV radiation energy, which destroys or inactivates their DNA, thus preventing the bacteria from reproducing.
+Aside from pretreatment/post treatment to inhibit growth of microorganisms, UV filtration is also used to remove ozone, chlorine and trace organics, and reduce total organic carbon (TOC) in the water supply.
+The water is exposed at a controlled rate to ultraviolet light waves.
+The bacteria absorb the UV radiation energy, which destroys or inactivates their DNA; thus, preventing the bacteria from reproducing.
 UV systems may reduce 99% of bacteria in the water.
-How does UltraViolet Water Filtration work?

 It is proven scientifically that 85% of child sickness and 65% of adult diseases are produced by water-borne viruses, bacteria and intestinal protozoa such as Cryptosporidium and Giardia.
 Inappropriate water treatment can lead to heath problems - hepatitis B, tuberculosis, meningitis, typhoid fever, tricomoniasis, and cholera, glaucoma, gastrointestinal pain, salmonella, poliovirus, and diarrhea.
 In North America, E.coli O157:H7, an extremely dangerous strain of E.coli bacteria, infects more than 80,000 people annually.
 Fortunately, E.coli O157:H7 is easily inactivated by UV light.